rdtscp/sup_script/README.md

 **Disclaimer**
 *I am in now way responsible for the consequences of using this extension.
 It is still experimental and not robust.
 That said I use it myself with confidence and it has been through some testing.*

-### **Supreme auto-checkout Chrome Extension** ###
+### **Supreme auto-checkout Firefox Extension(Chrome not supported in v1.2)** ###

-* Chrome Extension to simulate one click checkout on supremenewyork
+* Firefox Extension to simulate one click checkout on supremenewyork
-* Version 1.1 **VERSION 1.1 HAS NOT BEEN TESTED IN REAL CONDITIONS YET, USE AT YOUR OWN RISK**
+* Version 1.2 **VERSION 1.2 HAS NOT BEEN TESTED IN REAL CONDITIONS YET, USE AT YOUR OWN RISK**

 ### Set Up. ###

-* Firstly, set up your machine to be able to host an Apache server using an application like MAMP or XAMPP.
+1. Firstly, set up your machine to be able to host an Apache server using an application like MAMP or XAMPP.
-* Place the "checkout.php" file into the htdocs folder of XAMPP.
+2. Place the "checkout.php" file into the htdocs folder of XAMPP.
+3. Edit your hosts file to map '127.0.0.1' to 'dev.supremenewyork.com'.
-* In google chrome, go to Settings > Extensions and check "Developer Mode".
+3. In firefox, go to "about:debugging" and click "Load Temporary Add-on".
-* Then click "Load unpacked extension..." and select the root directory of this repo(by default the folder should be called sup_script).
+4. Then click any file in the directory of this repo(by default the root folder should be called sup_script).
-* Remember to uncheck "Enabled" if you don't want to auto checkout anything you visit on supremes website.
-* Enter your preferences in the "content.js" file.
+5. Go to "about:addons", and under the add-on, click "Options" to access option menu.
-* Don't edit the code.
-Only edit where told.
+7. Don't edit the code.
-* Instructions in the code for where to enter your details.
-* Only preferences at the moment are desired size, and 'mode'.
-* Desired size means it will only check out that size.
+8. Desired size means it will only check out that size.

 ### Drop Day Instructions. ###

-* **[WARNING] Version 1.1 has not been tested with real credentials, so could either not work, or work incorrectly.
+* **[WARNING] Version 1.2 has not been tested with real credentials, so could either not work, or work incorrectly.
 Use at your own risk.
 [WARNING]**

-* Make sure all of "Set Up" has been completed, and that you can access checkout.php
+## Manual Captcha Setting ##
+1. In the Firefox add-on settings, you can set "Use Above Token" to 'true' and press "Save", to enter your desired re-captcha response token.
+2. Upon visiting "dev.supremenewyork.com/checkout.php" you will simply complete a captcha(no earlier than 2 minutes before drop).
+3. Copy the response that is displayed in the text box, and enter it into the "Google Captcha Token" field on the add-on options and press "Save".

+### Auto Captcga Setting ##
+1. In the Firefox add-on settings, you can set "Use Above Token" to 'false' and press "Save", to have the captcha field populated automatically.
+2. Upon visiting "dev.supremenewyork.com/checkout.php" you will have to enter the filepath to the root directory of the add on folder using "Update Extension Filepath" button.
-* No earlier than 2 minutes before the drop, go to checkout.php, and use the "Update Extension Filepath" button to enter the filepath of the root directory of the extension folder.
-For example: C:\Users\JohnSmith\Documents\sup_script
+3. Complete a captcha no earlier than 2 minutes prior to the drop, and use the add-on as per usual.
-* Then complete a captcha, and click "Transfer Google Captcha Token"
-* This will grant you ONE cart checkout for roughly a two minute window.
-* The next step is to make sure that the script is enabled and your correct details are stored in the script.
-* Refresh supremenewyork.com/shop/all at 11:00am and click on the product you want.
-If you know the product wont be available in the Size you specified earlier, then you will have to manually click "Add to Cart", and then the script will take over.
-Else the script will cart your desired size and continue to checkout.

 # Modes #
-* [0] Drop day - script will only checkout item if its past 11:00:03am.
+* [0] Complete Checkout - Script will attempt to checkout an item fully for you.
-* [1] Restock mode [BROKEN; The addition of a captcha to supremes website now means that this script cannot be left to try to cart an item for itself, as a captcha is required to complete checkout.]- If on a product page of a sold out item, script will continually refresh until a size becomes available, and then checkout instantly.
-(With the inclusion of a captcha on their site, autocheckout upon product restock cannot be done without completing a captcha).
+* [1] Go to Cart (with Captcha) - Script will take you to the checkout page, and replace the captcha response input on the checkout form, but **will not** complete checkout.
+* [2] Go to Cart (without Captcha) - Script will take you to checkout page, but you will be required to complete a captcha to checkout as the script will only attempt to autofill your details.